chordpro-setlists/setlists/README.md

 # ChordPro-SetLists

-The goal of chordpro-setlists is to provide a simple way to produce setlist PDF files in multiple formats (for example, with and without chords).
+The goal of ChordPro-SetLists is to provide a simple way to produce setlist PDF files in multiple formats to satisfy the differing needs of band members during practice and performance.

 ## 1. Motivation

 ### How we did it before

-In our band, setlist chart creation has been a complex and error-prone process:
+In our band, setlist chart creation and management has been an overly complex and error-prone process:

 First, Philip creates a Google Doc "Setlist notes page".
 This page contains the list of proposed songs, in order, along with notes (who sings, what key, notes about the structure of the tune), a link to a reference performance of the tune, and a link to a "vanilla" PDF version of the tune.
 This document is made available to the band.